ENCCS/vasp-best-practices/content/more.md

     cif2cell filename.cif -p vasp

 In the produced POSCAR file, it's useful to add the species in a new 6th line below the lattice vectors (the correct ordering is printed in the top line), so that it can readily be used for visualization with e.g. VESTA.

+### Trying different tools

+There are many useful tools which are available for VASP, e.g. for post-processing or setting up structures.
+Depending on your interest, you can select some of the ones described in the [section on useful tools](../tools), also see the last presentation, "Utilities & Summary".

+### Running on GPUS at LEONARDO

+There is also a VASP OpenACC GPU build for the workshop which can be used for running calculations.
+Below is an example job script for running on a single GPU (since each Booster node got 32 cores and 4 GPUs, we select 8 cores with each GPU)

+    #!/bin/bash
+    #SBATCH -A EUHPC_TD02_030
+    #SBATCH -p boost_usr_prod
+    #SBATCH --qos=boost_qos_dbg
+    #SBATCH --time 00:15:00
+    #SBATCH -n 8
+    #SBATCH --gres=gpu:1
+    #SBATCH --job-name=vaspjob

+    module use /leonardo_scratch/fast/EUHPC_TD02_030/vasp_ws2024/modules
+    module load VASP/6.4.3-gpu1
+    module load nvhpc/23.11
+    module load fftw/3.3.10--openmpi--4.1.6--nvhpc--23.11
+    module load hdf5/1.14.3--openmpi--4.1.6--nvhpc--23.11
+    module load netlib-scalapack/2.2.0--openmpi--4.1.6--nvhpc--23.11

+    srun -n 1 vasp_std